benjamincrom/scrabble/README.md

 __*ScrabbleGame.exchange(letter_list)*__

-Exchange up to all a player's rack tiles as long as the bag has at least one entire rack of tile remaining.
+Exchange up to all a player's rack tiles as long as the bag has at least one entire rack of tiles remaining.
 ```
 >>> game.exchange(letter_list=['E', 'I', 'S', 'O'])
 True